Fordi/ember-1.4-site/source/guides/routing/specifying-a-routes-model.md

 and reason about, it's actually completely asynchronous.
 That's because jQuery's `getJSON()` method returns a promise.
-Ember will detect the fact that you've returned a promise from the `model` hook, and wait until that promise resolves to render the `pullRequests` template.
+Ember will detect the fact that you've returned a promise from the `model` hook, and wait until that promise resolves to render the `pullRequest` template.

 (For more information on jQuery's XHR functionality, see [jQuery.ajax](http://api.jquery.com/jQuery.ajax/) in the jQuery